amrkhaled104/frontend-learning-journey/Merto/README.md

 # 🛠 Merto – NTI Frontend Training Project

 > 💡 This is a learning project created during the **Frontend Training at NTI (National Telecommunication Institute)**.
-It reflects the practical application of HTML, CSS, Bootstrap, JavaScript, and UI interaction techniques.
+It reflects the practical application of HTML, CSS, Bootstrap, JavaScript
 ---

 ## 📌 Overview